Kapai Puku Ingredients and how to make it

 - It gives me loads of minerals, amino acids, protein, fibre and healthy fats

 It’s difficult to describe all the benefits of the ingredients in Kapai Puku.
 Most people realise to some extent the damage a modern diet does to our bodies, which are essentially the same as thousands of years ago.

-Dough (bread, grains), coffee, alcohol, sugar and so on all serve to wreak havoc upon your body in particular your digestive tract.
+White bread and refined grains, alcohol, refined sugar, animal protein and fat and so on all serve to wreak havoc upon your body in particular your digestive tract.